Electronic Transfer Rules

 If you do NOT tell us within 2 business days after you learn of the loss or theft of your card and/or code, and we can prove we could have stopped someone from using your card and/or code without your permission if you had told us, you could lose as much as $500.

 Also, if your statement shows transfers that you did not make, including those made by card, code or other means, tell us at once.
 If you do not tell us within 60 days after the statement was mailed to you, you may not get back any money you lost after the 60 days if we can prove that we could have stopped someone from taking the money if you had told us in time.

-If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time period.
+If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

-* Additional Limit on Liability for Debit Card.
+• Additional Limits on Liability for Debit Card.
 You will not be liable for any unauthorized transactions using your Debit Card if: (i) you can demonstrate that you have exercised reasonable care in safeguarding your card from the risk of loss or theft, and (ii) upon becoming aware of a loss or theft, you promptly report the loss or theft to us.

-(b) Contact in event of unauthorized transfer - If you believe your card and/or code has been lost or stolen, call or write us at the telephone number address listed in this brochure.
+(b) Contact in event of unauthorized transfer.
+If you believe your card and/or code has been lost or stolen, call or write us at the telephone number or address listed in this brochure.
 You should also call the number or write to the address listed in this brochure if you believe a transfer has been made using the information from your check without your permission.

 ERROR RESOLUTION NOTICE

 In Case of Errors or Questions About Your Electronic Transfers, Call or Write us at the telephone number or address listed in this brochure, as soon as you can, if you think your statement or receipt is wrong or if you need more